Blackmesa-Canteen/dmb-project/README.md

 ### 5. Generate Menu Structure for the role:
 Go to **Menu** section, go to **GET /api/v1/menu/structure/role/{roleId}** and click on **Try it out**, configure the roleId parameter and click on **Execute** to get the menu structure for the roleId;

+## Database access
+If deployed with docker compose locally, the database is exposed at port 5432.
+The credentials are in .env file.

 ## Live Demo
 A live demo is available at `https://test.996workers.icu/`.
 API documentation is available at `https://test.996workers.icu/swagger-ui/index.html`.
+Database is not exposed.

 ## License
 [MIT](https://github.com/Blackmesa-Canteen/dmb-project/blob/master/LICENSE)